 For autistic children, play provides important sensory input, which simply means engagement with the five senses.
 (Don’t forget balance and body awareness too!)

 Play also gives autistic children an opportunity to connect with peers (social skills), practice motor skills, and develop a better understanding of the world around them.

 If you simply look up “toys for autistic children,” you’ll likely find an overwhelmingly long list.
-We’ve categorized some of the most popular toys and included ratings based on their usefulness, quality, and — well — fun-factor.
+We’ve categorized some of the most popular toys based on their usefulness, quality, and — of course — fun factor.

 The following toys earn high marks from both caregivers and therapists.
-Some are even designed specifically or have been designated by the manufacturer as a good pick for children with ASD.
+Some are even designed specifically or have been designated by the manufacturer as a good pick for autistic children.

 - $ = under $25

 Best toys for autistic kids who are nonverbal

 Best sensory toys for autistic kids

 Best toys for preschoolers

 Autistic children may have difficulties with sensory processing.
 This means they may have trouble processing sights, sounds, smells, textures, or anything else that stimulates the senses.